Scottsboro Boys: Defense

 Haywood Patterson testified on his own behalf that he had not seen the women before stopping in Paint Rock; he withstood a cross-examination from Knight who "shouted, shook his finger at, and ran back and forth in front of the defendant."
 At one point, Knight demanded, "You were tried at Scottsboro?"
 Patterson snapped, "I was framed at Scottsboro."
 Knight thundered, "Who told you to say that?"
 Patterson replied, "I told myself to say it."

 Just after the defense rested "with reservations", someone handed Leibowitz a note.
 The attorneys approached the bench for a hushed conversation, which was followed by a short recess.
 Leibowitz called one final witness.
 Thus far in the trial, Ruby Bates had been notably absent.
 She had disappeared from her home in Huntsville weeks before the new trial, and every sheriff in Alabama had been ordered to search for her, to no avail.
 Now, two guardsmen with bayonets opened the courtroom doors, and Bates entered, "in stylish clothes, eyes downcast."

 Her dramatic and unexpected entrance drew stares from the residents of the courtroom.
 Victoria Price, brought out for Bates to identify, glared at her.
 Attorney General Knight warned Price to "keep your temper."
 Bates proceeded to testify and explained that no rape had occurred.
 She said none of the defendants had touched her or even spoken to her.
 When asked if she had been raped on March 25, 1931, Bates said, "No sir."
 When asked why she had initially said she had been raped, Bates replied, "I told it just like Victoria did because she said we might have to stay in jail if we did not frame up a story after crossing a state line with men."
 Bates explained that Price had said, "she didn't care if all the Negroes in Alabama were put in jail."
 This recantation seemed to be a severe blow to the prosecution.

 Bates admitted having intercourse with Lester Carter in the Huntsville railway yards two days before making accusations.
-Finally, she testified she had been in New York City and had decided to return to Alabama to tell the truth, at the urging of Rev. Harry Emerson Fosdick of that city.
+Finally, she testified she had been in New York City and had decided to return to Alabama to tell the truth, at the urging of Reverend Harry Emerson Fosdick of that city.

-With his eye turned to the southern jury, Knight cross-examined her.
-He noted her stylish dress and demanded where she had gotten her fine clothes.
-When she responded that the Communist Party had paid for her clothes, any credibility she had with the jury was destroyed.
-Judge Horton warned spectators to stop laughing at her testimony or he would eject them.